Advertisement

 County commissions and city councils approve radio system contracts.
 Get on meeting notification lists for public safety agenda items—encryption decisions often slip through without publicity.

-Use Tampa as the counter-argument
+Use Tampa and Miami-Dade as the counter-argument

 Take Action for Transparency